The Rev Dr Leonisa Ardizzone, Founder & President

 Get in touch with Leonisa at revdrleonisa@pechv.org

-Dr Maria Hantzopoulos
+Dr Maria Hantzopoluos (Advisory Board)

 Maria Hantzopoulos earned her BA from Boston University in History, her MA in Social Studies Education from Teachers College, Columbia University and her doctorate at Teachers College in International Educational Development.
 Her work broadly considers how educational processes structure inequity in their contexts and beyond.
 Her research interests include school culture and climate, project-based assessment, peace and human rights education, migration and education, and social studies curricula.
 She has written numerous articles and released two books about peace education.
 Her latest is “Educating for Peace and Human Rights”.